gerardpuigl/Nuwe_Summer_League_Discord_BOT_QR/README.md

-# Discord Bot QR Nuwe Summer League Backend
+# Discord Bot QR for Nuwe Summer League Backend
 Discord Bot that generates an embedded Discord card with a QR code from a custom URL.
 As optional, you can choose the color and description for this card.

 <p align="center">